 Lisbon is a city very well served by its public transport system.
 In addition, the underground trains, trams, buses and funiculars all have the advantage of being relatively inexpensive.
 Of course, the best way to discover the city is by foot.

 Tram 28 passes by a large number of interesting sites across the city's oldest neighbourhoods.
-Tickets purchased for the Lisbon Metro at EUR 1.80 are also valid for the tram.
-When purchased aboard the tram, the cost is about EUR 3.00.
+Tickets can be purchased aboard the tram, the cost is EUR 2.90.

 Useful tip: You may also obtain a magnetic card for greater convenience and significant savings.
 Charge it with a specific number of desired travels.